Xomega-Net/Xomega.Docs/docs/tutorial/4-security/1-claims-identity.md

 /* added-lines-end */
 ```

-For most of the fields in the `PersonInfo` structure we used standard claim types.
-For the `person type` we used the `Role` claim type, which is consistent with how we're using it in the first place.
+For most of the fields in the `PersonInfo` structure, we used standard claim types.
+For the `person type`, we used the `Role` claim type, which is consistent with how we're using it in the first place.

 For any non-standard info, such as the store ID or the vendor ID for the user, we're using custom claim types, which we declared as constants at the top of the class.